 $ git push origin test-workflow

-This will update your open PR, and automatically re-run your tests.
-After a few seconds, if you go back to your browser and look at the PR, you should see the tests passing, as shown in Figure 37:
+This updates your open PR and automatically reruns your tests.
+After a few seconds, if you go back to your browser and look at the PR, you should see the tests passing, as shown in Figure 37.

 Here are a few exercises you can try at home to go deeper: